k78ma/quartz/content/3B/FINA 2203/Valuation Principle.md

   - valuation principle
 ---
 The value of a commodity or an asset to the firm or its investors is determined by its competitive market price.
 The benefits and costs of a decision should be evaluated using those market prices.
 When the value of the benefits exceeds the value of the costs, the decision will increase the market value of the firm.

+Value of an asset is PV of Expected Future Cash Flows